The Boston Massacre

 Samuel Adams' description of the Boston massacre and Paul Revere's engraving of the scene fueled public outrage, and helped arouse revolutionary fervor of colonists all over America.

 Diagram showing where bodies fell, after a sketch by Paul Revere made at the time.
 (The Old State House is at the bottom.)

 Location.
 42° 21.528′ N, 71° 3.424′ W. Marker is in Boston, Massachusetts, in Suffolk County.
 Marker is at the intersection of Devonshire Street and State Street on Devonshire Street.
+Marker is near the Old State House.
 Touch for map.
-Marker is near the Old State House.
 Marker is in this post office area: Boston MA 02109, United States of America.
+Touch for directions.

 Also see . . .
 Wikipedia Entry.
 “Amid ongoing tense relations between the population and the soldiers, a mob formed around a British sentry, who was subjected to verbal abuse and harassment.
 He was eventually supported by eight additional soldiers, who were subjected to verbal threats and repeatedly hit by clubs, stones and snowballs.
 They fired into the crowd, without orders, instantly killing three people and wounding others.
 Two more people died later of wounds sustained in the incident.”
 (Submitted on March 4, 2017.)

 Categories. • Colonial Era • Notable Events •

 More.
 Search the internet for The Boston Massacre.